Channel 5 (web series)

 Channel 5 (also known as "Channel 5 with Andrew Callaghan" on YouTube) is an American digital media company and web channel, billed as a "digital journalism experience."
 The show is a spinoff of the group's previous project, All Gas No Brakes, which was itself based on the book of the same name.
-The channel is run by Andrew Callaghan, Nic Mosher, and Evan Gilbert-Katz and has amassed 2.2 million subscribers as of December 2022.
-Similar to the format of All Gas No Brakes, the show features gonzo journalism and man on the street interviews as well as longer-form documentary film.
-The show is primarily broadcast via Patreon with content later added to their YouTube channel.
-An affiliate channel, Channel 5 Clips, showcases humorous cuts from the longer content.
+The channel is hosted by Andrew Callaghan and has 3.08 million YouTube subscribers as of May 2025.

+Similar to the format of All Gas No Brakes, the show features man on the street interviews, interviews with individuals or experts, as well as longer-form documentary film.
+The shows featuring sit-down, one-on-one interviews with host, Callaghan, are published under with the title "5CAST".
+The show is first broadcast via Patreon with content later added to their YouTube channel.
+An affiliate channel, Channel 5 Clips, and Channel 5's Instagram page showcase humorous cuts from the longer content.
+The content of the show is released irregularly, from every few days to less than once a week.
+The show also hosts an online merchandise store, selling apparel and stickers.